Scroll to content

 Buildings and Grounds

-The main school building, originally built in 1951, and extended much more recently, houses 6 classrooms.
-It also contains an entrance hall, general purpose hall, staffroom, offices, group rooms, meeting room and a storage/resource area.
-Since 2017 the school has taken over an adjacent building which was once a Children's Centre, and we now have two further classrooms and two nursery rooms in there.
+The main school building was originally built in 1951, it has been updated and extended over the years.
+In 2017, the school took over responsibility for an adjacent building which was once a Children's Centre, renovating and repurposing the spaces.
+Altogether now, the main school building contains 8 classrooms and two Nursery rooms.
+It also contains a Hall, staffroom, offices, group rooms, meeting room, two Reception areas and a storage/resource area.
 The buildings are linked and all pupils have access to all of the schools facilities and spaces as necessary.
 A further 2 classrooms are housed in Elliott Buildings adjacent to the main building, and then our other building, identifiable by it's red and green shutters is also a Nursery room, purpose built in 1993/4.
+During 2024/2025 all Nursery children will be housed in the main building.

 Our school environment is a high priority and we aim to keep it equipped and maintained to a high standard.
-Over the last few years we have extended our playground areas, and now have an additional smaller playground, as well as the main playground, a separate, enclosed early years play area, another dedicated early years play area outside the Reception classrooms for continuous provision, an adventure garden with a range of equipment as well as an outdoor classroom.
-We are also building up our Forest School area, with new projects planned to continue as funds allow.
+We are lucky to have several playground areas, and separate outdoor spaces for our youngest children to enjoy continuous provision.
+We also have a sensory garden with a range of equipment as well as an outdoor classroom.
+We are continuing to build and grow our Forest School area, with new projects planned to continue as funds allow.

-The front of the school has been remodelled to provide an updated, welcoming entrance to children, parents and visitors.
+The front of the school has been remodelled to provide an updated, secure and welcoming entrance to children, parents and visitors, with a new scooter/bike storage area, and resurfacing of the driveway.

 Community/Parental Links